 - You're now logged in to Ducky in Safari (but not Chrome where you started the log in)

 - You should stay logged in for weeks, so this should only happen once.

 Why does this issue occur?

-The log in URL, which opens when you click the button in your "Log in to Ducky" email, cannot contain your name and email address for security reasons.
+The log in URL, which opens when you click the button in your "Log in to Ducky" email, cannot contain your identifying information for security reasons.
 This means that when you switch browsers during the log in process, it cannot know what info you entered on the register page.
-You therefore have to confirm this info.
+You therefore have to confirm this.